Next Wave International Next Wave International™ is a faith-based communications group >which is

 An Army cannot survive if it is wishy-washy on what it stands for, or against.
 Neither can the society from which the Army is drawn and which it is called to defend.

-As I’ve written before in this column, we in the West are not children of nothing.
-We are the offspring of our cultural parentage; we have inherited a set of ideas and values which have shaped our culture, making it strong.
+Like it or not, we in the West are not children of nothing.
+We are the offspring of our cultural parentage; we have inherited a set of ideas and values which have shaped our culture.

 We are foolish to turn away from these, on the flimsy pretext of being inoffensive to those who have a different view.